Translate

 Vista Sands Socialization Programs

-Vista Sands Children’s Socialization Program is a collaborative program between ICBHS and Imperial County School Districts.
-The program is designed to assist children whose capacity to function at home, school, and the community has been impaired by emotional and behavioral problems.
-Children participate daily in highly structured activities that focus on skill acquisition such as social skills, problem solving, self-esteem enhancement, self-management, self-control, as well as educational development.
-Admission is open to qualifying children throughout the Imperial County who are between the ages of 7 to 12.
+The Vista Sands Children's Socialization Programs is a collaboration between Imperial County Behavioral Health Services and Imperial County School Districts.
+The programs are co-located at three (3) elementary schools in Brawley, Calexico, and El Centro.
+The Vista Sands Program is designed to assist elementary school aged children whose capacity to function at home, school, and community has been impaired by emotional and/or behavioral problems.
+The program encourages engagement of the child in a prosocial structured setting with the available supports from the family, school, and community.
+Admission is open to qualifying children throughout Imperial County who are receiving Specialty Mental Health Services and are between the ages of 7-12.

 Brawley Vista Sands – Oakley Elementary